cyber-basteln/agent-watchdog/README.md

 never seen.
 Shorter `--interval` narrows that window but never closes it.

 **It can be turned off.** Anything with permission to stop processes on your machine can stop this one.
-It is a smoke alarm, not a safe.
+It is a smoke alarm, not a safe. (prime claudish)

 None of that stops it doing the job it's for, which is turning "why are there suddenly fifteen files in here" into a timestamped list with copies attached.